The United States has long defined Israel’s survival and security as important to its own national interests.

 A Historic 10-Year Agreement

 In September 2016, the United States and Israel signed a new, historic 10-year Memorandum of Understanding (MOU) that pledges $38 billion in U.S. security assistance to Israel beginning in 2019.
-Within this sum, $5 billion is dedicated to joint missile defense funding, which will provide Israel a stable planning environment to counter mounting threats from rockets and missiles.
+Within this sum, $5 billion is dedicated to cooperative missile defense funding, which will provide Israel a stable planning environment to counter mounting threats from rockets and missiles.

 Foreign Aid Enables Israel to Confront Mounting Threats